bluematador/bluematador-metrics-client-js/README.md

 **Note:** The init function will detect if you have set `BLUEMATADOR_AGENT_HOST` and `BLUEMATADOR_AGENT_PORT` in the config file for your agent.
 Manually setting the `host` or `port` through the options object will override environmental variables.

 Once you have an instance of the Blue Matador metrics client in your code you can start sending custom metrics.
+A Blue Matador agent must be configured to receive metrics at the destination host and port.

 ### Gauge
 `gauge(name, value, [options])`
-  * `Name: (required)` The metric name e.g. 'myapp.request.size'.
+  * `name: (required)` The metric name e.g. 'myapp.request.size'.
 Cannot contain ':' or '|'
-  * `Value: (required)` The latest value to set for the metric `options` is an object with the following keys:
+  * `value: (required)` The latest value to set for the metric

+`options` is an object with the following keys:
   * `sampleRate: (optional)` sends only a sample of data e.g. 0.5 indicates 50% of data being sent.
 Default value is 1
   * `labels: (optional)`  adds metadata to a metric.
 Can be specified as object or array of strings with key-value pairs formatted with a colon separator e.g. ['account:12345'] or {account: 12345}.
 Cannot contain '#' or '|'